Growing vegetables at home

 - Harvest when the stalk reaches around 30CM and don’t uproot the plant, just cut off what you need.

-Growing vegetables and herbs at home to cook brings a whole ‘nother level of satisfaction than buying store-bought.
+Growing vegetables at home to cook brings a whole ‘nother level of satisfaction than buying store-bought.
 Not only can you save money if growing from scraps, but you also don’t have to worry about pesticides as well.